-I. INTRODUCTION - OIG The Inspector General Act Amendments of 1988, (Pub.
+The Inspector General Act Amendments of 1988, (Pub.
 L. No. 100-504) provides for the establishment of an Office of Inspector General (OIG) at Designated Federal Entities (DFEs), including the ARC.
-The ARC OIG became operational on October 1, 1989, with the appointment of an IG and provision of budgetary authority for contracted audit and/or investigation activities.
+The ARC OIG became operational on October 1, 1989, with the appointment of an IG and provision of budgetary authority for OIG operations including contracted audit and/or investigation activities.

 II.
-BACKGROUND - ARC A. APPALACHIAN REGIONAL COMMISSION The Appalachian Regional Development Act of 1965, (Pub.L.
+BACKGROUND - ARC

+The Appalachian Regional Development Act of 1965, (Pub.L.
 No. 89-4) established the Appalachian Regional Commission.
 The Act authorizes a Federal/State partnership designed to promote long-term economic development on a coordinated regional basis in the 13 Appalachian States.
 The Commission represents a unique experiment in partnership among the Federal, State, and local levels of Government and between the public and private sectors.
 It is composed of the Governors of the 13 Appalachian States and a Federal representative who is appointed by the President.
-The Federal representative serves as the Federal Co-Chair with the Governors electing one of their numbers to serve as the States' Co-Chair. - Through joint planning and development of regional priorities, ARC funds are used to assist and encourage other public and private resources to address Appalachia's unique needs.
+The Federal representative serves as the Federal Co-Chair and the Governors annually elect one of their numbers to serve as the States' Co-Chair.

+- Through joint planning and development of regional priorities, ARC funds are used to assist and encourage other public and private resources to address Appalachia's unique needs.
 Program direction and policy are established by the Commission (ARC Code) with the vote of a majority of the State members and the affirmative vote of the Federal Co-Chair.
-Emphasis has been placed on highways, infrastructure development, business enterprise, energy, human resources, and health and education programs.
-Specific priority initiatives to stimulate economic growth and opportunity in the region include the Partnership for Opportunity and Workforce and Economic Revitalization (POWER), Southern/South Central Appalachia Workforce Training and Central Appalachia Broadband. - To ensure that funds are used effectively and efficiently, and to strengthen local participation, ARC works with the Appalachian states to support a network of multicounty planning and development organizations, or local development districts (LDDs), throughout the Region.
+Emphasis has been placed on infrastructure development, business enterprise, energy, human resources, and health and education programs, and highways.
+Specific priority initiatives to stimulate economic growth and opportunity in the region includes the Partnership for Opportunity and Workforce and Economic Revitalization (POWER), Southern/South Central Appalachia Workforce Training and Central Appalachia Broadband. - To ensure that funds are used effectively and efficiently, and to strengthen local participation, ARC works with the Appalachian states to support a network of multicounty planning and development organizations, or local development districts (LDDs), throughout the Region.
 The 73 LDDs cover all 420 counties in Appalachia.
-The LDDs' roles include identification of priority needs of local communities and assisting with participation in ARC programs. - Administratively, the Commission has a staff of 55 persons that includes Commission employees responsible for program operations, and the office of the Federal Co-Chair that includes OIG staff.
-The Commissions' administrative expenses, including salaries, are jointly funded by Federal and State funds. - The Commission's appropriation for FY 2018 is \$155 million.
-The ARC approves about 420 grants annually with funds allocated to the thirteen Appalachian States for area economic development, including special projects such as broad band expansion, significant funding for distressed counties, local development districts administrative funds, research projects identifying Appalachian issues, and technical assistance funds for State economic and development agencies.
-An additional 120 grants totaling about one hundred million dollars were approved in FYs 2016 and 2017 for the Partnership for Opportunity and Workforce and Economic Development (POWER) program directed at growing the economy in coal impacted communities.
+The LDDs' roles include identification of priority needs of local communities and assisting with participation in ARC programs. - Administratively, the Commission has a staff of 54 non Federal employees and five Federal employees responsible for program operations.
+The Commissions' administrative expenses, including salaries, are jointly funded by Federal and State funds. - The Commission's appropriation for FY 2018 was \$155 million and is \$165 million for FY 2019.

+The ARC approves about 500 grants annually with funds allocated to the thirteen Appalachian States for area economic development, including special projects such as broad band expansion, significant funding for distressed counties, local development districts administrative funds, research projects identifying Appalachian issues, and technical assistance funds for State economic and development agencies.

+An additional 149 grants totaling about one hundred twenty million dollars were approved since FYs 2016 for the POWER program directed at growing the economy in coal impacted communities.